ffMathy/testability-kata/README.md

 To see the original non-testable code: https://github.com/ffMathy/testability-kata/blob/master/src/TestabilityKata/Program.cs

+**Important notes before you throw up**
+- Yes, there are magic strings several places.
+This is on purpose to make the kata small and easy to understand.
+This kata demonstrates testability, not clean code.
+- No, we don't log exception details in the `Logger`.
+This is not supposed to be a real "production-ready" logger.
+It is just a class demonstrating testability, and is by no means ready for production code.
+- Yes, all classes are defined in one file.
+Again, to make it easier to understand for everyone - not recommended for production code.
+- Yes, we instantiate a `CustomFileWriter` per `Logger.Log` call because the file name of the `CustomFileWriter` is based on the log level given as argument to that method, and because the `CustomFileWriter` requires it in its constructor.
+This could easily be optimized away, but the point of this code is again to demonstrate testability in all aspects and _object composition_ that could be found in production.

 ### Step 1.
 Get rid of static sickness (convert statics to non-statics)
 This allows objects to actually have some form of "state" that is scoped to themselves and their own lifetime rather than being application-scoped.
 Essentially a static class is just "some functions and some global state operating somewhere" in your program.
 Statics also rarely actually save a lot of lines of code, and they can't be faked out.

 _If your static dependency has too many references, it can be hard to "just" convert into non-statics.
 In this case, take your existing static method (let's say it's called `SendMail`) and rename it into `SendMailStatic` so that all references will point to this method for backward compatibility.
 Then take the body of this method and move it into a new non-static method called `SendMail`.
 Finally, change the `SendMailStatic` method so that it instantiates a new instance of itself and calls the non-static `SendMail` function on that instance.
 This allows you to take "baby steps" in getting rid of static sickness instead of doing it all.
 Just remember that static functions can't be faked out._

 To see this change: https://github.com/ffMathy/testability-kata/compare/step-1

+**Important notes before you throw up**
+- This is a temporary step - don't worry.
+We will clean up later.
+- Yes we instantiate extra objects we don't re-use.
+Well, turns out this is actually how an IOC container does dependency injection internally.
+Remember, we can create millions of objects per second, and each object only allocates roughly 10 bytes of memory, for the duration of the object's lifetime, which is brief, after at which point the garbage collector collects it for us. _This is not where your performance problem is located unless you are in some application like a game where nano-optimization is important_.

 ### Step 2.
 Apply manual dependency injection to non-static class dependencies where only one instance of a dependency per class is required
 Doing this is part of following the Open/Closed principle (the "O" in SOLID).
 By injecting dependencies in from the outside, we essentially allow tests to "fake out" the "internals" of our class if they want to, and provide their own versions of dependencies for this class.
 As an example, it allows us to provide our own `Logger` for our `Program`, or our own `MailSender` for our `Logger`, even if `Logger` or `MailSender` was a third party NuGet package that we couldn't change.